common-workflow-lab/wdl-cwl-translator/paper/paper.md

 an open source, Python package for parsing CWL files) and performing error checking for valid imports, input declarations, expressions and other useful operations on CWL files.

-``wdl2cwl`` was designed for users familiar with CWL or WDL, and can be used in different domains such as data analytics, bioinformatics, GIS, and more.
-Users that have CWL workflows, for instance, will not have to worry about installing the dependencies for running a WDL workflow.
-It also eases the learning curve when one knows CWL and needs to use WDL and vice-versa.
+``wdl2cwl`` was designed to be used by both CWL/WDL professionals and researchers, as well as students of bioinformatics and data analytics.
+It can help CWL analysts to avoid platform dependency issues (like trying to reproduce a WDL workflow on a platform that only allows CWL).
+It can help analysts by eliminating the difficulty of learning a new workflow language before they can use a WDL workflow.
+It can be used to create a more widely available workflow that can be used by analysts of either language.

 # Acknowledgements

-We acknowledge the work by the developers of miniwdl, CWL and WDL.
+We acknowledge the Chan Zuckerberg Initiative (CZI) for supporting this work through their EOSS - Diversity & Inclusion grant.
+We are grateful to Outreachy and their internship program for organizing and providing support for two internships (six months) focused on building this project.
+Additionally, we acknowledge the work by the developers of miniwdl, CWL and WDL.

 # References